TPE Hospice Audits: 7 Steps to Prevent Costly Medicare Paybacks

 - Identify trends and re-train staff on weak areas before CMS auditors find them.

-7. Partner With Experts When Needed
+7. Partner With Experts Who Know The Process

-If your hospice struggles with denials or repeat TPE rounds, consider working with a consulting partner who specializes in CMS audit support.
+Consider working with a consulting partner who specializes in CMS audit support.
 External reviewers can bring an objective eye, identify risks quickly, and provide targeted training to help your staff succeed.

 TPE audits don’t have to result in costly paybacks.
 By prioritizing defensible documentation, staff education, internal audits, and strong IDG practices, hospices can not only reduce financial risk but also improve the quality of care and compliance culture.
 The key is being proactive, not reactive — strengthening your processes now will pay off when auditors arrive.